F5Networks/f5-openstack-lbaasv1/README.rst

 Before you open a pull request, your code must have passing `pytest <http://pytest.org>`__ unit tests.
-In addition, you should include a set of functional tests written to use a real BIG-IP device for testing.
+In addition, you should include a set of functional tests written to use a real BIG-IP® device for testing.
 Information on how to run our set of tests is included below.